Water Supply Services

 Other Businesses

-Odd Property Numbers - 7am-9am & 4pm-6pm on Tuesdays, Thursdays and Saturdays.
+Odd Property Numbers – Water any time on Tuesdays, Thursdays, and Saturdays

-Even Property Numbers - 7am-9am & 4pm-6pm on Wednesdays, Fridays and Sundays.
+Even Property Numbers – Water any time on Wednesdays, Fridays, and Sundays

 Open-ended, unattended hoses must not be used at any location at any time.